JohnReeves/numerical-recipes-in-c/readme.md

 * use `run` to execute main.sh;
 * modify `main.sh` to build & add linux features; or
-* use `gcc sample.c -o sample` to build your code.
+* use `gcc sample.c -o ./Results/sample` to build your code.
 * type `./Results/sample` to run your code.

 Section / Title | Progress | Results